wdavidw/phyla/ranger/plugins/kafka/configure.coffee.md

 ## SSL

 Used only if SSL is enabled between Policy Admin Tool and Plugin.
-The path to keystore is derived from Hive Server2.
+The path to keystore is derived from Kafka server.
 The path to the truststore is derived from Hadoop Core.

       if service.use.ranger_admin.options.site['ranger.service.https.attrib.ssl.enabled'] is 'true'